yuanzhou/yuanzhou.github.io/quotes.md

 permalink: /quotes/
 ---

+Quotes make me think, reflect, and grow.
+Oftentimes I forget the quotes that I collected, and sometimes they just come to me naturally.

-It doesn’t matter whether you win by an inch or a mile, winning is winning.
+>It doesn’t matter whether you win by an inch or a mile, winning is winning.
 *- Dominic Toretto*

-I live my life a quarter mile at a time.
+>I live my life a quarter mile at a time.
 Nothing else matters: not the mortgage, not the store, not my team and all their bullshit.
 For those ten seconds or less, I'm free.
 *- Dominic Toretto*

-Life's simple.
+>Life's simple.
 You make choices and you don't look back.
 *- Han Lue*

-You don't turn your back on family, even when they do.
+>You don't turn your back on family, even when they do.
 *- Dominic Toretto*

-Money will come and go.
+>Money will come and go.
 We all know that.
 The most important thing in life will always be the people in this room.
 Right here, right now.
 *- Dominic Toretto*

-I don’t have friends, I have family.
+>I don’t have friends, I have family.
 *- Dominic Toretto*

-Life is too short to drive boring cars.
+>Life is too short to drive boring cars.
 *- Elvis Presley*

-Some men take good care of a car; others treat it like one of the family.
+>Some men take good care of a car; others treat it like one of the family.
 *- Evan Esar*

-When you pray for rain, you gotta deal with the mud too.
+>When you pray for rain, you gotta deal with the mud too.
 *- Robert McCall*

-The two most important days in your life are the day you were born and the day you find out why.
+>The two most important days in your life are the day you were born and the day you find out why.
 *- Mark Twain*

-Progress.
+>Progress.
 Not Perfection.
 *- Mark Twain*

-John is a man of focus, commitment, sheer will... something you know very little about.
+>John is a man of focus, commitment, sheer will... something you know very little about.
 *- Viggo Tarasov*

-With the past, I have nothing to do; nor with the future.
+>With the past, I have nothing to do; nor with the future.
 I live now.
 *- Ralph Waldo Emerson*